imatix/gsl/README.md

 <A name="toc3-45" title="This Document" />
 ### This Document

 This document was written by Pieter Hintjens in October 2010 based on two 2005 articles on 'model oriented programming', and the GSL reference manual.
 This text is originally at README.txt and is built using [gitdown](http://github.com/imatix/gitdown).
+The text was updated by Gyepi Sam in January 2013 to port documentation from earlier versions and to include more examples.

 <A name="toc2-50" title="Starting with GSL" />
 ## Starting with GSL